UTT-Connole/class-api-IT4200-2024-fall/README.md

 * Brayden Connole

 ## Commit instructions for developers
-A GitHub action has been created for automatic semantic version tagging using this repository: https://github.com/marketplace/actions/github-tag-with-semantic-versioning.
-It uses https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines as commit message guidelines.
+A GitHub action has been created for automatic semantic version tagging using this repository: [Github tag with sematic versioning](https://github.com/marketplace/actions/github-tag-with-semantic-versioning).
+It uses [Angular Commit Message Conventions](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines) as commit message guidelines.

 Here is an example of the release type that will be done based on a commit messages: